Fl-ris/Spiking_Neural_Network/README.md

 **Learning**: If STDP is active, the current spike triggers a weight update for all presynaptic neurons that have spiked recently (potentiation) and for all postsynaptic targets that spiked shortly before (depression).
 The update respects upper and lower bounds defined in StdpParameters.

 **Propagation**: After the whole population has been examined, propagateSpike adds the outgoing synaptic weight of each firing neuron to the input accumulator of every postsynaptic neuron.
 Because the weight matrix is dense, propagation is O(N^2).
 **Decay**: The synaptic current on each cell decays exponentially with a time constant tauSyn.
-This models the finite duration of post‑synaptic potentials.

-**Threshold relaxation**: The adaptive threshold slowly contracts back toward its baseline (thresholdDecay).
+**Threshold relaxation**: The adaptive threshold slowly moves back toward its baseline (thresholdDecay).

 All of the above steps are repeated `simulationSteps = simulationTime / dt` times.
 The visualiser is refreshed after every iteration, producing an animation of spiking activity.

 ---

 ## 6. Visualisation details and interpretation